European heavyweights enjoy winning starts in Nations League - RFI

 In Porto, Cristiano Ronaldo was missing with an infected toe -- caused by a bee sting according to Italian media -- but Portugal were still too good for a disappointing Croatia.

-Joao Cancelo, Diogo Jota, with his first international goal, Joao Felix and Bernardo Silva were all on target for Portugal who also hit the woodwork three times.
+Joao Cancelo, Diogo Jota, with his first international goal, Joao Felix and Andre Silva were all on target for Portugal who also hit the woodwork three times.

+"It has been a long time since we all got together and some players came straight from their vacation, but the team responded well," said Felix.

 Croatia were without Luca Modric and Ivan Rakitic who boast a total of 233 caps between them.